-How do nursing home neglect and nursing home abuse occur?
+How does nursing home neglect and nursing home abuse occur?

 Nursing home abuse occurs when a nurse, doctor, caregiver, or anyone with the job of caring for the elderly intentionally causes harm.
 This can be in the form of neglect, physical assault, or verbal abuse.
 All of these situations cause pain and suffering to the nursing home resident.
 In the nursing home setting, the elderly are vulnerable to this abuse due to their inability to care for themselves.
 As a result, senior citizens who rely on caregivers are put in situations in which they’re susceptible to harm.
 Many become so fearful of their caregivers they never report the abuse.
 When this occurs, wrongful death may follow.

 Unfortunately, not every nursing facility is created equally.
 It’s important for family members to ensure their elderly family member is safe.
 If the family finds instances of inconsistent care, it’s important to look for another nursing home.
-In places prone to natural disasters such as Florida, it’s important for family members to ask questions.
+While every facility must remain safe and credible, in places prone to natural disasters such as Florida, it’s important for family members to ask follow up questions.

-- What are your emergency evacuation plans for the residents?
+- What are the emergency evacuation plans for the residents of this facility?

-- Is an abundance of drinking water available in the event of a natural disaster?
+- Is an abundance of clean drinking water available in the event of a natural disaster such as a hurricane?

-- What are the policies on elder abuse and neglect reporting?
+- What are the nursing home’s policies on elder abuse and neglect reporting?

 How should Florida nursing homes care the needs of the elderly year-round?

 When it comes to caring for nursing home residents, it’s important that the facility remains consistent year round.
 Emergency plans are important, but facilities should not overlook day to day care of seniors.